Accessibility for Vestibular Disorders: How My Temporary Disability Changed My Perspective

 My best guess is that slight vertical slants can look like forced perspective and therefore reinforce the falling-from-height sensation, so I would recommend avoiding vertical slants if you can, or make them super obvious.
 A slight slant looks like perspective, a harder one looks like a triangle.

-Target size matters (even on mouse-assisted devices)
+Target size matters (even on mouse-assisted devices)#section2

 After a magnetic resonance imaging (MRI) scan, some tests to discard neurological conditions, and other treatments that proved ineffective, I was prescribed Cinnarizine.